kevin4052/MDLive-API-test/README.md

 - The unit testing is handled with Jest.js and SuperTest.js.
 - To run the Jest.js tests use `npm run test`.
-- The script with connect to a test database and seed it with app data.
+- The script will connect to a test database and seed it with app data before running the testing scripts.

 ## Technologies Used